5 Great benefits to a career in GIS

 A career in GIS gives you a sense of accomplishment and meaning since lots of GIS projects are influential.
 For example, with the support from Esri, a famous GIS mapping software, JHU published the COVID map and visualized COVID infection data for the whole world.
 Also, since GIS technology often applies in far-reaching projects, your job may benefit future generations and change the world, such as smart city planning.
 Therefore, job satisfaction runs high for people who work in this industry.

 A job in demand

 The overall market size of Geospatial Analytics is expected to increase by $9.76B in the next three years.
 This signals a huge demand for professional talent in GIS.
-Based on the GIS Job Report, there are over 20000 available job opportunities for people in GIS.
+Based on the GIS Job Report, there are over 20,000 jobs in GIS available.
 These include all kinds of industries.
 In the public sector, GIS can be applied in urban planning, transportation management, and other kinds of common resources development for the public.
 On the other hand, business sectors also need GIS support, such as real estate, logistics, and education.
 This variety of applications allows many people with education in business, environmental, and engineering to upskill their portfolios to become technical GIS analysts.

 Remote job opportunities

 Due to the pandemic, remote working is becoming a popular job situation.
 A career in GIS provides you with lots of remote job opportunities.
 Based on Indeed.com, there are over 1500 available remote GIS jobs around the U.S. You will definitely find more opportunities without having to worry about your location.
 Likewise, you may build up some equity as a trusted office employee and then be given the flexibility to move or work from home.
 Remote work is available for all these types of positions: GIS web developers, GIS analysts, and GIS solution engineers.